The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 The tool is not only asking me to do something.
 It is placing ordinary life inside a constraint, so that attention, perception, reactivity, identity, and relationship can be observed with a little more discipline than usual.

 Other assignments include a practice condition.
-I might be asked to apply one of the Dreamer practices, compare a situation with and without practice, or wait until irritation, attraction, anxiety, judgment, or separation has already appeared before applying a practice.
+I might be asked to apply a practice from the We The Dreamer Practice Library, compare a situation with and without practice, or wait until irritation, attraction, anxiety, judgment, or separation has already appeared before applying a practice.

 That difference matters.